-Colorful and elaborately decorated boats will navigate along Rio Grande de Mindanao on Dec.
-19 to commemorate the entry of Islamic missionary Shariff Kabunsuan to spread Islam in southern Philippines centuries ago.
+Colorful and elaborately decorated boats navigate along Rio Grande de Mindanao every December to commemorate the entry of Islamic missionary Shariff Kabunsuan to spread Islam in the southern Philippines centuries ago.

-The celebration, called “Ginakit,” is expected once again to brighten the usually murky and now heavily silted waterways, as the Muslims celebrate the start of Islamization of Mindanao called Shariff Kabunsuan Festival.
+The celebration, called “Ginakit,” is expected once again to brighten the usually murky and now heavily silted waterways as the Muslims celebrate the start of the Islamization of Mindanao called Shariff Kabunsuan Festival.

-The Ginakit fluvial parade will have P100,000 cash prize waiting for the champion and P75,000 for the second place and P50,000 for third.
-Expected to attend are 20 well decorated and very colorful boats.
+The Ginakit fluvial parade will have cash prize waiting for the champion and the runners-up.
+Every year, an average of 20 well-decorated and very colorful boats joins the fluvial parade.

 This city’s Shariff Kabunsuan Festival was adjudged as Best Tourism Event in the Philippines (city category) during the 7th ATOP (Association of Tourism Officers of the Philippines) Convention in Koronadal City.